With Stronger Democratic Support, D.C. Statehood Fight Returns To Capitol Hill

 Advocates for eliminating the filibuster point to its history in being used to obstruct civil rights.

-Norton says she believes the American public is connecting the dots between getting legislation passed and eliminating the filibuster.
+Norton said she believes the American public is connecting the dots between getting legislation passed and eliminating the filibuster.

 "Power grab" by Democrats